Website Maintenance Cost in 2024 + Hiring a Professional vs Self-Maintenance

 Instantly check domain name availability.

-Buying a domain name typically means registering it for a minimum period of one year.
-The website owner must renew before it expires to keep using the same domain name.
+Usually, buying a domain name means registering it for at least one year.
+The website owner must renew the domain name before it expires to keep using it.

 Important!
-Renewal prices are often more expensive than the initial cost of domain name registration.
-Sometimes, the registrar offers discounts if you commit to a longer renewal period.
+Renewal prices are often higher than domain name registration.
+Some registrars offer discounts if you commit to a longer renewal period.

-Including additional domain privacy protection service as part of your maintenance plan is also a great option.
-This feature helps protect a domain name owner’s personal information and contact details.
+Include domain privacy protection service in your site maintenance plan for additional security.
+This feature helps protect a domain name owner’s personal information and contact details in the WHOIS database.

 2. Web Hosting

-- Average costs: around $2–$80/month, depending on the web hosting type and subscription length
+- Average costs: around $2–80/month, depending on the web hosting provider, type, and subscription length

 - Level of necessity: necessary

 Before choosing a web hosting plan, consider the long-term hosting costs.
-The total cost of web hosting maintenance largely depends on the chosen subscription period.
-Shorter subscription periods like monthly payments will have higher maintenance costs than annual ones.
+The total cost of web hosting maintenance largely depends on the selected subscription period.
+Shorter subscription periods, like monthly payments, usually amount to higher total costs.

-For example, Hostinger’s Single Shared Hosting plan starts at $1.99/month.
-If you choose the 48-month plan, the monthly cost will stay the same for four years and change to $3.99/month when it’s time to renew.
+For example, Hostinger’s 48-month Premium Web Hosting plan costs RM9.99/month.
+The monthly cost will stay the same for four years until it’s time to renew the plan.

 Here are some of the most popular types of web hosting services:

-Shared hosting is ideal for small to medium-sized websites, such as portfolios and blogs.
+Managed shared hosting is ideal for small- to medium-sized websites like simple portfolios and blogs.
 This web hosting option keeps monthly costs to a minimum, as you share the server’s resources with other sites and users.

-Hostinger’s shared hosting costs range from $1.99–$4.99/month.
-If you’re just starting with website creation maybe our cheap hosting plan is the best option for you.
+Hostinger’s shared hosting costs range from RM9.99–RM16.99/month.
+If you’re just starting with website creation, our affordable web hosting plan is the best option.

-Virtual Private Server (VPS) hosting is an excellent option for medium-sized websites as it gives them dedicated resources within a shared server.
-It also offers website owners greater control over server settings, making it more suitable for technically experienced users.
+VPS hosting is an excellent option for medium-sized websites, giving users dedicated resources within a shared server.
+It also offers greater control over server settings, making it more suitable for technically experienced users.

-Dedicated Hosting is primarily suitable for established businesses that don’t mind spending on superior performance.
-This hosting type allocates a dedicated server for each website, giving users complete control over server files and settings.
+Dedicated hosting is suitable for established businesses that don’t mind spending more for superior performance.
+This hosting type allocates one server for each website, giving users complete control over server files and settings.

-Using a dedicated server can cost $80–$300/month, making it the most expensive hosting service available.
+A dedicated server may cost $80–$300/month, making it the most expensive hosting service.